 Plea Diversion Programs For California Drug Cases

 For many years now, Los Angeles County has been testing different types of California diversion programs for people who have received drug charges.
 In part, this has been in response to public outcry and the opinions expressed by the governor of California which oppose the idea that people who struggle with drug addiction should be put in prison.
 Non-violent people who are addicted to one substance or another should not be placed in prison, especially considering the fact that California prisons are already overcrowded.
 Especially for people charged with simple drug possession.
-Contact our California criminal defense lawyers to review the details of your case.

 In addition to many other authorities in California, the governor has tried to implement a number of programs, such as Proposition 36.
 Proposition 36 is a program that was designed to test a person’s eligibility and suitability for a drug program based upon their level of addiction.
 Every program that has been developed aims to address the root of the problems faced by those who struggle with addiction, rather than simply housing them in jail or prison.
 If someone can successfully complete a diversionary program, then they will have not only avoided a criminal conviction but received help for the underlying problem that led to the drug use in the first place.